purdue-cs193-fall-2019/homework-1-JackieTheSecond/index.md

 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact)

+### Thank You For Scrolling All the Way Down.
+This is where the homework begins:

+# Jackie's First CS193 Homework
+Best things about CS193
+- Why of course, number one would be the  a m a z i n g  TAs
+- Good review and practice of what will/has happened in the lectures/labs
+- Good place to ask questions
+- No final exams or midterms
+- I don't know that much yet man we've had like two classes so far